All Episodes

 Even he was stunned.

-Uh it was put together by drug companies, insurance companies, both insurance and drug companies love it.
+It was put together by drug companies, insurance companies, both insurance and drug companies love it.

 So it's good to see him gone.

-It's good to see one rhino swamp Snake after another leaving Washington.
+It's good to see one rhino swamp snake after another leaving Washington.

 This swamp has deep infrastructure.